veritocapito/MHDL_CAPOBIANCO/README.md

 ## Acknowledgments :raised_hands:

-* To menthors Cynthia and Dammian
+* Mentors Cynthia and Damian
 * MindHub for the oportunity
 * My family for always being there